dgkf/options/README.md

 When using `define_option` you can set the `option_name` and `envvar_name` that will be used directly.

-However, it might be more useful across all options in your package to set a global function that will be used to derive option and environment variable names for all newly defined options by default.
+But it can be tedious and typo-prone to write these out for each and every option.
+Instead, you might consider providing a function that sets the default format for your option and environment variable names.

 For this, you can use `set_option_name_fn` and `set_envvar_name_fn`, which each accept a function as an argument.
-This function accepts two arguments, a package name and option name, which it uses to produce and return the corresponding option or environment variable name.
+This function accepts two arguments, a package name and internal option name, which it uses to produce and return the corresponding global option name or environment variable name.

 ```r
 options::set_option_name_fn(function(package, name) {